 Although the tiny flowers are pretty, it's the quirky foliage of this sage that catches the eye.
 The stems twist slightly and the velvety leaves have irregularly shaped margins.
 This species does well in all kinds of shade.

-Variegated Golden Sage (Salvia oficinalis 'Icterina') Zones 7 to 9.
+Wand Sage (Salvia cadmica) Zones 7 to 10.

 Questions?
 Give Us a Buzz

 We think we've given you enough information about shade-loving Salvias to consume at the moment.
 However, if you haven't quite had your fill of this nectar-rich subject, more information is available at our previous blog post 6 Salvias for Shade.
 If you have more questions, you're always welcome to give us a buzz by email or telephone.